zestia/hubrelease/README.md

 ### Generate First Release

-This will generate the very first release for a repository, you simply skip the `--prev` option and specify `--init` instead:
+This will generate the very first release for a repository, you skip the `--prev` option and specify `--init` instead:

     hubrelease --repo zestia/hubrelease --init --new v0.0.1 --token $GITHUB_API_TOKEN